The superficial fibular nerve (superficial peroneal nerve) is a nerve of the lower limb.

 When the superficial fibular nerve reaches the lower third of the leg, it pierces the deep crural fascia and terminates by dividing into the medial and intermedial dorsal cutaneous nerves.
 These nerves enter the foot to innervate the majority of its dorsal surface.

 The superficial fibular nerve supplies the fibularis longus and the fibularis brevis.
-These muscles form the lateral compartment of the lower leg.
+These muscles form the lateral compartment of the leg.

 - Innervates the skin over the anterolateral leg, via cutaneous branches directly from the superficial fibular nerve.